-Unfortunately, Flowing Zen doesn’t always provide completely relief for chronic sinus infections.
+Unfortunately, qigong doesn’t always provide complete relief for chronic sinus infections.
 That’s because it can be hard to get the energy up into the sinus cavity where the infection is hiding.
 Luckily, there’s another solution.

 Garlic has several medicinal properties.
 It is anti-bacterial, anti-viral, and anti-fungal.
 Because of the garlic infusion, this method works wonders even for those who have suffered from sinus problems for years.
 But don’t take my word for it.
 Try the method for yourself and find out how well it works!

 If you don’t follow these instructions to the letter, it’s going to hurt.
 A lot.
 So please read the instructions thoroughly, and follow them carefully.

 - A neti pot.